rust-lang/rust/src/doc/rustc-dev-guide/src/traits/slg.md

 For each strand, we also optionally store a *selected subgoal*.
 This is the subgoal after the turnstile (`:-`) that we are currently trying to prove in this strand.
-Initally, when a strand is first created, there is no selected subgoal.
+Initially, when a strand is first created, there is no selected subgoal.

 [`ExClause`]: https://rust-lang.github.io/chalk/doc/chalk_engine/struct.ExClause.html